andrealommen/PHY309/assignments/hw5.md

 constant is zero as a separate case.
 You’ll have to go back to the “$$s$$” equation to get a solution in this case.

+We won't start this one in class, but it's still on your homework.
+Take at least a half hour to set up the problem by yourself before you talk to classmates, TAs, or Andrea.

 5. Use the expansion in problem 4 to solve the following problem.
 A long, grounded, cylindrical conductor of radius R is placed in an external, initially uniform electric field $$\vec{E}_0$$.
 The direction of  $$\vec{E}_0$$